Creating a Career Development Plan: Tips and Strategies

 Ask yourself these questions:

-When you have created your short-term personal career development plan, make an actionable list of steps that are necessary to accomplish each objective.
+When you’ve created your short-term career plan, you should create a list of actionable steps that you must take to meet each goal.

 - Specific self-development tasks

-An action plan outlines specific education programs, learning resources, coaching sessions or supportive mentors that can assist in professional growth.
+An action plan can outline specific courses, learning resources, coaching sessions or supportive mentors that aid in the process of professional development.

 Implement Your Plan

-Put in the time each week.
-Spend a minimum of a couple of hours a week on personal growth goals outlined – this could involve attending classes or discussion groups surrounding your area of work, or experimenting with new methods of working regularly.
+Spend time on yourself each week.
+Devote at minimum a couple of hours each week to focusing on the personal growth goals that you have set out – this may involve taking classes or discussion groups surrounding your area of work or trying different methods in your work routine.

 Benefits of Creating a Career Development Plan |